ryanatkn/svelte-snake-sports/README.md

   [$lib/sports/SsspeedSnake.svelte](/src/lib/sports/ssspeed/SsspeedSnake.svelte)
 - more to come! including a library so you can make your own sports

+caveats:

-(it's not mobile friendly yet, should be soonish)
+- it's not mobile friendly yet, should be soonish
+- some of the code is still very rough from the port

 ## what